thomas-zahner/rustlab-2024-ratatui/workshop/08_file_explorer.md

 # File Explorer

-As you might have realized, the server supports sending/receiving base64 encoded files via `Command::SendFile` and `RoomEvent::File`.
+The server supports sending/receiving base64 encoded files via `Command::SendFile` command and `RoomEvent::File` event.

 So let's implement a simple file explorer/picker to send files!

 ![file explorer](images/file_explorer.gif)

+> [!NOTE]
+> Switch to `chapter-8` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-8
+> ```

 ## Implementing the Popup

-The file explorer will be essentially a popup, similar to the help menu we implemented in the previous chapter.

 We will be using the [`ratatui-explorer`](https://github.com/tatounee/ratatui-explorer) crate to do the heavy lifting for us.
-All we need to do is to refactor our current `src/popup.rs` module to allow different kinds of popups.

-Start by adding the dependencies:
+So let's start by adding the dependencies:

 ```sh
 cargo add ratatui-explorer@0.1.2
 cargo add base64@0.22.1 # for encoding files
 ```

+The file explorer will be essentially a popup, similar to the help menu we implemented in the previous chapter.
+All we need to do is to refactor our current `src/popup.rs` module to allow different kinds of popups.

-You can refactor the `HelpPopup` struct into a more generic `Popup` enum and add a variant for the file explorer:
+So let's refactor the `HelpPopup` struct into a more generic `Popup` enum and add a variant for the file explorer:

 ```diff
 +use std::io;